italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 ### Optical protection

 Differently from the previous case, here optical protection is considered.
 This duration of this process is comparable with IP/MPLS FRR, as it is pre-computed.
-As a consequence, when multi-layer coordination is enabled it is preferrable to hold-off FRR on R1 and wait that optical protection is completed.
+As a consequence, when multi-layer coordination is enabled it is preferable to hold-off FRR on R1 and wait that optical protection is completed.
 The process is shown in the next figure.